Genital herpes is one of the most common sexually transmitted infections (STIs). The infection can be bothersome.

 Symptoms of later outbreaks are usually limited to blisters, sores, and swollen lymph nodes.
 As time goes on, the outbreaks happen less often, heal faster, and don't hurt as much.

-Your doctor may be able to diagnose genital herpes by examining you, especially if the sores look like herpes.
+Your doctor may diagnose genital herpes by examining you.
+He or she may ask you questions about your symptoms and how you think you were exposed to herpes.
 If this is your first outbreak, your doctor may take a sample of fluid from the sore for testing.
-Testing can help the doctor be sure that you have herpes.
 You may also have a blood test.

 Although there's no cure for genital herpes, treatment can help.